Google AdsTherapists: The Complete Navigation Hub

 Why your therapy practice ads aren’t getting clients:

 Most therapy Google Ads fail because of mismatched search intent, unclear targeting, vague ad copy, or landing pages that don’t answer basic questions about insurance, fees, or availability.
-This guide helps therapists diagnose the real reason their ads aren’t converting.

 2. How Google Search Ads Work for Therapists